2985578957/flex_extract/For_developers/Sphinx/source/Documentation/disagg.rst

 The accumulated values for the other variables are first divided by the number of hours and then interpolated to the exact times using a bicubic interpolation which conserves the integrals of the fluxes within each timespan.
-Disaggregation is done for four adjacent timespans (:math:`p_a, p_b, p_c, p_d`) which produces a new, disaggregated value that is the output at the central point of the four adjacent timespans.
+Disaggregation is done for four adjacent time intervals (:math:`p_a, p_b, p_c, p_d`) which produces a new, disaggregated value that is the output at the central point of the four adjacent time intervals.

 .. math::